 Issuer ENN Energy Holdings Limited.
-Notes offered US\$750 million aggregate principal amount of 6.00% Senior Notes due 2021.
-Issue price 99.274% of the aggregate principal amount of the Notes.
+Notes offered.....
+US\$750 million aggregate principal amount of 6.00% Senior Notes due 2021.
 Maturity date May 13, 2021.
 Interest 6.00% per annum.
-Interest payment dates May 13 and November 13, commencing on November 13, 2011.
-Optional redemption At any time, we may at our option redeem the Notes, in whole or in part, at a redemption price equal to 100% of the principal amount of the Notes redeemed plus the applicable premium as of, and accrued and unpaid interest, if any, to the redemption date, as set forth in "Description of the Notes - Optional redemption."
-Optional tax redemption The Notes will be redeemable at our option, in whole but not in part, at any time, at their principal amount, together with accrued and unpaid interest, if any, to the date of redemption, upon certain changes in the tax laws of any relevant tax jurisdiction becoming effective that would impose withholding taxes or other deductions on the payments on the Notes.
+Optional redemption.....
+At any time, we may at our option redeem the Notes, in whole or in part, at a redemption price equal to 100% of the principal amount of the Notes redeemed plus the applicable premium as of, and accrued and unpaid interest, if any, to the redemption date, as set forth in "Description of the Notes - Optional redemption."
+The Notes will be redeemable at our option, in whole but not in part, Optional tax redemption at any time, at their principal amount, together with accrued and unpaid interest, if any, to the date of redemption, upon certain changes in the tax laws of any relevant tax jurisdiction becoming effective that would impose withholding taxes or other deductions on the payments on the Notes.
 See "Description of the Notes - Optional tax redemption."
-Additional amounts Subject to the limitations described under "Description of the Notes - Payment of additional amounts," we will pay to each holder of a Note such additional amounts as may be necessary in order that the net amounts paid to such holder, after such deduction or withholding, including deduction or withholding on the additional amounts, will be not less than the amount specified in such Note to which such holder is entitled.
-Repurchase of Notes upon a change of control Upon the occurrence of a change of control, we will make an offer to repurchase all outstanding notes at a purchase price equal to 101% of their principal amount plus accrued and unpaid interest, if any, to the repurchase date.
+Additional amounts Subject to the limitations described under "Description of the Notes -Payment of additional amounts," we will pay to each holder of a Note such additional amounts as may be necessary in order that the net amounts paid to such holder, after such deduction or withholding, including deduction or withholding on the additional amounts, will be not less than the amount specified in such Note to which such holder is entitled.
+Repurchase of Notes upon a change of control.....
+Upon the occurrence of a change of control, we will make an offer to repurchase all outstanding notes at a purchase price equal to 101% of their principal amount plus accrued and unpaid interest, if any, to the repurchase date.
 See "Description of the Notes - Repurchase of Notes upon a Change of Control."